Twitter removes 130 accounts disrupting public conversation during Trump-Biden debate

-The accounts had very low engagement and did not make an impact on the public conversation, it said, adding, that the accounts and their content will be published in full once investigation is complete.
+The accounts had very low engagement and did not make an impact on the public conversation, the social media giant said, adding, that the accounts and their content will be published in full once the investigation is complete.

+One of the tweet was worded “are You watching For Fun too?”, showing graphical representation on why voters would plan to watch the debate, according to a sample tweet shared by Twitter.

+Last week, Twitter said it worked with Facebook Inc FB.O to identify and remove 350 accounts which could be used by Russia's intelligence services to leak hacked documents as part of efforts to disrupt the upcoming U.S. election.

 Reporting by Aakriti Bhalla in Bengaluru; Editing by Rashmi Aich